-Access to the project area will follow the CVSR alignment west of the project site.
-Access points will be established on the upstream and downstream limits of the CVSR 59.3 project area for access to the toe of streambank.
-Minor clearing and grubbing will occur as necessary to establish access.
+Access points will be established on the upstream and downstream limits of the Towpath Buckeye project area for access to the toe of streambank.
+Complete clearing and grubbing will occur to establish access and clear the entire footprint of the armoring structure.
 Material will be imported to build a work platform at the bottom of the bank stabilization work area to support construction activities.

 Imported backfill would be placed up to subgrade elevation for the rock bank protection.
 Site preparation and bank stabilization activities would start at the upstream extents of the project area and continue towards the downstream extents.
-A stone access road approximately 15 to 20 feet wide and 2 feet thick would be built from upstream to downstream along the length of the project.
-Material would remain and form the base of the new bank infill.
+The existing towpath will be used to haul material and access the site.

-The source of any material that is imported from outside the park will be from a location that has been tested to be free of any contaminants above state threshold limits and free of any non-native plant parts or seeds as technology allows.
+The source of any material that is imported from outside the park will be from a location that has been tested to be free of any contaminants above state threshold limits and free of any non-native plant parts or seeds.